civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 ###Release 3 : Group and Count

-Create a count of the male and female students.
+Create a count of the two hair types, curly and straight.
 Use the `GROUP` method to create a nice clean output that shows just the gender name and count.
 Like this:

 ```
-gender      COUNT(gender)
+hair type      COUNT(hair_type)
 ----------  -------------
-female      462
+curly          516
-male        516
+straight       484
 ```

 This is trickier...
 You may have to search up the answer or ask your fellow boots!